You are listening to the Sean Hannity Radio Show Podcast.

 Because the opportunity of a generation now stands right before them.

-And he sent me a note and he said, Pat, uh, besides the victory in the Cold War, which is a tremendous victory, what have we accomplished?
+And he sent me a note and he said, Pat, besides the victory in the Cold War, which is a tremendous victory, what have we accomplished?

 I mean, if we're the party of small government and we're the party of the private sector, there's unquestionably government has grown mightily.

-The federal government controls twenty percent of GDP, state and local governments another twenty percent of GDP.
+The federal government controls 20% of GDP.

 Regulations control more of it.

-Uh the intrusions into private life are an are enormous.
+The intrusions into private life are enormous.

 I don't think there's a single one.